 - Routines drastically reduce the amount of logistical and psychological friction in between us and our goals.
 Having to decide what to work on every morning, for example, is a seriously good way to end up procrastinating on actually doing work.
 On the other hand, it’s easier to get right to work if you have a sticky note waiting for you on your desk describing exactly what you’re going to be working on for your hour of morning work.

 - Good routines are also powerful motivation generators.
-In addition to cutting down on morning friction, good routines can become sustainable sources of motivation which help us maintain our commitment to work over time.
-Instead of trying to will our way out of bed, into the car, and through our work after a poor night of sleep, a good routines utilizes reinforcement and reward to pull us through that process even when it’s difficult.
+In addition to cutting down on morning friction, good routines can become sustainable sources of motivation which help us maintain our commitment to work overtime.
+Instead of trying to will our way out of bed, into the car, and through our work after a poor night of sleep, good routines utilizes reinforcement and reward to pull us through that process even when it’s difficult.

 So forget about getting up insanely early every morning.
 Instead, ask yourself this question: How can I design my mornings with routines that make it easy to do my best work in whatever time I have?